resizes/blog/blog/2025-10-29-renovate/index.md

 Renovate helps close that gap.
 As soon as a patched version is available, it can automatically open a PR.
 In many teams, these small bumps (minor or patch releases) are auto-merged if tests pass.

-It’s not a replacement for scanners like Trivy, Semgrep, or Trufflehog — it’s the thing that keeps their results relevant.
+It’s not a replacement for scanners like **Trivy, Semgrep, or Trufflehog** — it’s the thing that **keeps their results relevant**.
 They catch issues, Renovate makes sure those issues don’t come back.

 ### Productivity and Workflow Enhancements
-There’s also the human side.
-Manually tracking versions is boring, repetitive work that burns cognitive energy.
+There’s also the human side. **Manually tracking versions is boring**, repetitive work that burns cognitive energy.
 A typical microservice might have 30–50 dependencies — checking each one regularly can take hours every month.

 With Renovate, that time disappears.
 You just get small, tidy pull requests that you can merge when ready (or let CI handle it).